All Präventa products are developed in collaboration with medical professionals and

 - Vitamins

-- Minerals
+- minerals

 - Trace elements

-- Secondary plant substances
+- Secondary plant compounds

 Vitamins:

-Important vitamins are:
+Important vitamins include:

 Vitamins A, C, D, E, K, and the B vitamins.
-B vitamins consist of thiamin (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyroxidine (B6), biotin (B7), folate (B9), and cobalamin (B12).
+The B vitamins consist of thiamin (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyroxidin (B6), biotin (B7), folate (B9), and cobalamin (B12).
 Vitamins A, D, E, and K are fat-soluble.

 Minerals:

-The most important are:
+The most important ones are:

 Chloride, potassium, calcium, magnesium, sodium and phosphorus